Close Combined

-Close Combined (Glasgow, London, Tokyo – Live) (stylized in uppercase, and the overall tour/recording project as "CLOSE COMBINED") is an compilation album by the British-Canadian minimalist techno DJ Richie Hawtin.
+Close Combined (Glasgow, London, Tokyo – Live) (album is stylized in uppercase, and the overall tour/recording project as "CLOSE COMBINED") is a compilation album by the British-Canadian minimalist techno DJ Richie Hawtin.
 Released on 20 September 2019 on his Plus 8 records imprint, it consists of 16 heavily remixed tracks from three live performances during his 2019 CLOSE live tour.
 The set list includes tracks by Charlotte de Witte, Mental Resonance, Ricardo Garduno, Edit Select and Kaiserdisco.